Keçi Castle

 In 1995 the castle was restored.
 The west curtain wall has collapsed and is now a pile of rubble.
 This must have happened rather recent because on the internet I found color pictures of it still standing.
 Maybe this happened after an earthquake?
 Can anyone tell me?

 The name Keçi Castle translates to Goat Castle.
-There is a tale that during a siege the attackers sent thousands of goats, with lit candles secured upon their heads, up to the castle during the night.
-The defenders, thinking that a big army was storming their castle, fled the castle.
+As with several other castles in Turkey; there is a tale about a siege where goats with candles secured to their horns played a part.
+In this particular tale the goats were sent up the hill to successfully scare off the defenders.
 A nice tale but I suspect the name has more to do with the position of the castle, high on top of a rocky mountain.

-A beautiful ruin.
+A beautiful and freely accessible ruin.
 Getting to the castle will take a strenuous walk of about an hour uphill over a small path.
 The beginning of the path is a bit hard to find and at some points the path itself also.
 But it's definitely worth it.
 Recommended.

 Gallery